 1.3.1) pruning

-In simulation, it can show that it has similar performance to traditional research methods (OMS).
-In particular, it is remarkable to show that it has similar performance while reducing complexity compared to traditional methods.
+Remarkably, the simulation shows similar performance to traditional research methods (OMS) while having a reduced complexity compared to these traditional methods.

 Fig 2.
 Distribution of beta values before training Fig 3.
 Distribution of beta values after training

+(x-axis : beta value, y-axis : number of units)

-Proposed method sets the optimal value for setting 0.15 as the beta value to the target value, and then creates an input value for setting the beta value randomly.
-So, Fig 2. shows that initialization value of beta value before training.
-Then, find the error value through difference from the target value, and find optimal value through the gradient descent value.
+The proposed method sets the optimal beta value to 0.15.
+And set the value as the target value.
+And Input value is randomly set to beta value and train to reduce difference from the target value.
+Fig 2. shows that initialization value of beta value before training.
+Then, the error value is found through difference between the estimated and target value, and the optimal value is found through the gradient descent value.

 β=β-η∂error∂β,

-where η is learning rate (0.0001) and error is difference between target value and estimated value obtained through training.
+where η is learning rate (0.0001), β is trainable beta value and error is difference between target value and estimated value obtained through training.
 During training process, I judged that the value of beta in last iteration is greater than or less than 15% of the target value and pruned it.
-As Fig 3. shows, “number of beta” is significantly reduced and the performance is evaluated with Bit Error Rate (BER) similar to the traditional method (OMS) in Fig 4.
-Therefore, by reducing the number of beta and reducing amount of computation, performance is shown to be superior through the fact that performance is similar to traditional methods while improving complexity.
+As Fig 3. shows, the “number of beta” is significantly reduced and the performance is evaluated with Bit Error Rate (BER) similar to the traditional method (OMS) in Fig 4.
+Therefore, by reducing the number of beta and reducing amount of computation, performance is shown to be superior through the fact that performance is similar to traditional methods while having a improved complexity to traditional methods.
 At this point, values greater than or less than 15% of 0.15 are considered insignificant in the result value, and zeroed out.
-This reduces the amount of computation by reducing the values you do not need as much as possible.
-Fig 4. can be seen that it has similar performance while improving complexity by comparing Bit Error Rate (BER) of proposed method and OMS.
+This reduces the amount of computation by reducing the values not needed.
+In Fig 4., it can be seen that the proposed method has similar performance while improving complexity by comparing Bit Error Rate (BER) of proposed method and OMS.

 Fig 4.
 Bit error rate performance comparison between OMS and NOMS

-And Table 5 shows the number of beta, and 3024 mean that 0.15 is set at all 1 positions of parity check matrix (H).
-Although beta was reduced by more than half in all dB, it was confirmed through Fig. 4 that the performance was similar.
+Table 5 shows the number of beta, and 3024 mean when 0.15 is set at all 1 positions of the parity check matrix (H).
+Although the beta was reduced by more than half in all dB, it was confirmed through Fig. 4 that the performance was similar.